DJDanl/cpp-docs.pt-br/docs/dotnet/list-stl-clr.md

 Início do intervalo a ser inserido.

 *last*<br/>
-Fim do intervalo a inserir.
+Fim do intervalo a ser inserido.

 *right*<br/>
 Objeto ou intervalo a inserir.